arkency/posts/posts/2020-05-05-overcome-10k-rows-database-limit-on-heroku-by-upgrading-the-plan.md

 ---
-title: Overcome 10k rows database limit on Heroku by upgrading the plan
+title: Overcome 10k rows database limit on Heroku by upgrading the database plan
 created_at: 2020-05-05T11:20:37.601Z
 author: Andrzej Krzywda
-tags: []
+tags: [heroku, postgres]
-publish: false
+publish: true
 ---

 Over time I have collected quite a number of small Rails heroku apps.
 They usually start small, but overtime they hit the limit of 10k rows and it's time to upgrade the database plan.
 Every time I do it, I hit the heroku documentation just to realize that their way of explaining doesn't fit me well.